Okrio/final_year_project/README.md

 ## Strategy 2: Using a Square Target
 ### Tactics:
 This may address certain robustness issues with Strategy 1.
 For example, since a square ideally has equally width and height, we can calculate its aspect ratio to ensure that it remains 1 and account for tilts should its aspect ratio change.
 This will help with mapping when the targets on the speakers are moved around in 3D.

+## Strategy 3: Using a bounded border around the speaker (speaker_detection.py)
+### Tactics:
+This successfully address the aspect ratio problem and provides a simpler shape for OpenCV to detect and border using its contours

 # Project Management Timeline: